 1. For non-pourous hair (hair that wasn’t lightened before it was colored), you can remove most of it by shampooing your hair with a mixture of Baking Soda and Paul Mitchell Shampoo Two.
 Usually with semi-permanent colors, the hair is pre-lightened before applying the color so that it will be extra bright, so this probably won’t get rid of all of it for most of you.
-The rest of these tips will help with fading any hair color, semi-permanent or not.

 2. Wash your hair with hot water.
 It doesn’t have to be scalding, just as warm as you are comfortable with.
 The hot water will open up the cuticle of your hair, allowing color pigment to come out.
 Make sure you finish your wash with cooler water to close the cuticle back down and make your hair feel shiny and healthy.